Nokku-Organization/CI-CD/4.deploy/ansible/README.md

 - There are a number of variables that may be used within the inventory to control how ansible connects to and interacts with target hosts.

+## Installation:
+you can use default ec2-keypair (generated and attached to ec2) in using ansible.
+In this case you don't need to add anything in the authorized file of host-server.

+But generally a specific user is created when using ansible .
+And its public key is copied in authorized-file of host-server.And via private key we will login.